Berlin House of Representatives

-The Abgeordnetenhaus of Berlin (House of Representatives) (/de/) is the state parliament (Landtag) of Berlin, Germany according to the city-state's constitution.
-In 1993, the parliament moved from Rathaus Schöneberg to its present house on Niederkirchnerstraße in Mitte, which until 1934 was the seat of the Prussian Landtag.
+The Berlin House of Representatives (Abgeordnetenhaus (/de/) is the state parliament (Landtag) of Berlin, Germany according to the city-state's constitution.
+In 1993, the parliament moved from Rathaus Schöneberg to its present house on Niederkirchnerstraße in Mitte, which from 1899 until 1934 was the seat of the Prussian House of Representatives.
 The current president of the parliament is Cornelia Seibeld (CDU).